avionero/donation-analytics/README.md

                 |── output
                     └── repeat_donors.txt

-# Configurations
+# Configurations and Execution

-Path of the diferent files handle by the application are define in the main.py.
-We have see there is an issue handling the relative path when execute the the test1.
-So you can modify the file location as needed in the main.py

-To run the program execute the run.sh script with the following command within the project directory: #### ./run.sh
+To run the program configure the input, parameters and output file path and then execute the run.sh script with the following command, "./run.sh", within the project directory.

-  ### percentile: ../input/percentile.txt
+Each path in the path_config should be in a separed line and in the same order show below.

-  ### itcont: ../input/itcont.txt
+  ### itcont: C:\Users\elix\IdeaProjects\projectsBase\input\itcont.txt
+  ### percentile: C:\Users\elix\IdeaProjects\projectsBase\input\percentile.txt
-  ### repeat_donors: ../input/repeat_donors.txt
+  ### repeat_donors: C:\Users\elix\IdeaProjects\projectsBase\output\repeat_donors.txt

+#### Note:
+We have see there is an issue handling the relative path.
+Feel free to modify the path_config content as you needed or setting in the util.py how the program load the that parametes data.
+See line 42 of the util.py.

 ##### Sample Data